-Skiing Mount Watson is like crushing a batch off cookies late night.
-It’s so good and only dangerous if you bite off more than you can chew.
+Skiing Mount Watson is like crushing a batch of cookies late at night.
+It's so good and only dangerous if you bite off more than you can chew.
 The slopes are generally intermediate with some advanced descents from the summit.
-The terrain doesn’t have much exposure but there is a massive hanging cornice to be mindful of.
+The terrain doesn't have much exposure but there is a massive hanging cornice to be mindful of.
 The slopes of Watson are East aspect so they are prone to early morning heating.
 Be aware of rising temps and Monster cornices waiting to release with just enough sun.
 For those who want to get rowdy, Watson has one main steep and rocky chute from the summit 11,521 ft.
-The chute offers a challenging descent before opening up to a wide open skiable face.
+The chute offers a challenging descent before opening up to a wide-open skiable face.
 Mount Watson is a great way to kick off the Uinta Mountains Backcountry Skiing season.

 route 1: We parked next to Trial Lake and took the Notch Mountain trail.
-After a couple miles the trail starts to gain elevation, this is where you want to turn left (west) off the trail toward Mount Watson.
-If you reach Wall Lake shore, make sure to go around the lake to the left “West”.
+After a couple of miles the trail starts to gain elevation, this is where you want to turn left (west) off the trail toward Mount Watson.
+If you reach Wall Lakeshore, make sure to go around the lake to the left "West".
 Make trail towards Watson and eventually meet up with the summer trail.

 route 2: Pass the Washington Lake campground to the Crystal Lake parking area.
 Take the Long Lake, Island Lake trail.
-Go a quarter miles to the trail intersection pointing toward Cliff Lake and Watson.
-Turn North “right” and follow the summer trail to Mount Watson.
+Go a quarter mile to the trail intersection pointing toward Cliff Lake and Watson.
+Turn North "right" and follow the summer trail to Mount Watson.

 As always I take my photography seriously, you should check out the photos here!
 Click Here: Full Photo Gallery